disesdi/mlsecops_references/README.md

 # MLSecOps Reference Repository

-*A repo for curated papers, books, & other media on machine learning operations (MLOps), adversarial machine learning, AIML policy and compliance, & more.*
+*A curated repo for papers, books, & other media on machine learning operations (MLOps), adversarial machine learning, AIML policy and compliance, & more.*

-*Read my work on MLSecOps:*
+*Read my work on AI Security:*

 > **[Securing AIML Systems in the Age of Information Warfare](https://zenodo.org/records/13905972)**
 >